-Whether you plan to sell your business on the open market or simply pass on the goodwill to a colleague or family, having a succession plan in place will ensure a smooth transition into the next chapter of your life.
-For this reason it is a good idea to start planning years before you intend to move on.
+Whether you plan to sell your business on the open market or pass it on to colleagues or family, having a succession plan in place will ensure a smooth transition into the next chapter of your life.
+For this reason, it is a good idea to start planning years before you intend to move on.
 Without a detailed plan, an unexpected event could put the future of your business at stake.

 Choosing Your Successor

-If the business has multiple partners or co-owners, you may choose to prepare a buy-sell agreement, a legally binding agreement that outlines the course of action if one of the owners has to leave for any reason.
+If the business has multiple partners or co-owners, you may choose to prepare a buy-sell agreement – a legally binding agreement that outlines the course of action if for any reason, one of the owners has to leave.
 Buy-sell agreements will generally determine the circumstances which allow for the share of the business to be sold (such as retirement or death), the price that will be paid for that share of the business and who is able to buy the departing owner’s share.

 If you are choosing to keep the business in the family, it is important to consider how this may impact family relationships to avoid or prepare for disputes regarding inheritance, ownership or management.

 If you intend to sell your business to an outside party then having your business valued when creating your succession plan will help you get the most out of the transaction, in particular by identifying ways to increase the value in the years leading up to selling.

 It is good practice when creating a succession plan to identify multiple possible successors.
 It is not uncommon for the first choice of successor to be unsuitable and leave you unprepared.